 I remember when Donald Trump’s The Apprentice debuted on NBC about a decade ago.
 The phrase “you’re fired” became such an iconic thing to say just because.
-It was funny seeing the way Trump would dig into a candidate and then suddenly say ‘You’re fired.”
-In fact if you type in the words “You’re fired” into Google, you’ll get pictures of Donald Trump in his chair on The Apprentice saying those words.
+It made for good television seeing the way Trump would dig into a candidate with all his questions about the task at hand and then suddenly say ‘You’re fired.”
+In fact if you type in the words “You’re fired” into Google, you’ll get pictures and videos of Donald Trump in his chair on The Apprentice saying those words.
 New Yorkers even had t-shirts made with the words ‘You’re fired!”.
 Those two words may have seemed like entertainment, but those are possibly the worst two words you want to hear when you go to work.
 It can make you feel like a failure, sad, confused, disillusioned and so much more.
 You can start questioning your capabilities and if you’re even worthy to find work again.
 It especially bites when you loved your job or it was totally unexpected.

 When I saw the image above from the WhoWhatWear website I was surprised because I didn’t know this little fact about one of the fashion industry’s most successful people.
 Anna Wintour, the powerhouse Editor-at-Large for Vogue magazine, Artistic Director for Conde Nast, was actually fired once.
 I had no idea.
 Which goes to show you that losing your job does not define what your future success will be.

 Getting fired from a position is one of the worst experiences anyone can have.
 Especially if you know you were doing your best or tried your best at the position.
 Sometimes losing a job can actually be a good thing because it sets you up for what’s yet to come.
 It gives you an opportunity to assess where you are and really work hard towards the goal.
 The worst thing you can do is sit around and mope.
 Sure it’s okay to grieve for a few days, but even that may be too much.
 The moment you have the freedom it’s your chance to figure out what your next steps are going to be.